-Apart from operating as an interpreter, you can also get paid for translating or transcribing documents written in Chinese into English (or other language known to you) and vice versa.
-Most of the industries generating employment in India relate with their vendors in China for raw materials, manufacturing or services.
+Apart from operating as an interpreter, you can also get paid to translate or transcribe documents written in Chinese into English (or other language known to you) and vice versa.

-(iv) Tour guide and employability in Tourism industry
+(iv) Tour guide & Jobs in the Tourism industry

 (vi) Content Writer in Mandarin